seananderson/csasdown/README.md

 ```

 Note that the `techreport` example contains a lot of information on getting started with R Markdown and should be the first one you render if you are new to `csasdown`.
 The `resdoc` example contains other examples.

+The `resdoc-b` contains examples and guidance on setting up chunks to hold both English and French Rmarkdown, and explanations of the features introduced in version 0.1.0 (see the [NEWS](https://github.com/pbs-assess/csasdown/blob/master/NEWS.md) file).

 5. Render the document right away to make sure everything works by opening the file **index.Rmd** and clicking the **knit** button in RStudio.
 Once completed, a preview pane showing the PDF document will appear.
 The location of the PDF is in the **_book** directory.
 See the *Rendering* section below for more information.